GabrieleGiuseppini/Floating-Sandbox/Data/materials.md

 	- "Cable": propagates an electrical current through its endpoints.
 	- "Lamp": emits light.
 - _is self powered_: whether a lamp emits light on its own (when *true*) or only when it's powered by an electrical current (when *false*).
+- _luminiscence_: the amount of light emitted by a lamp.
+- _light spread_: the spread of light emitted by a lamp.
+Higher values make for a narrower focus, while lower values make for a broader focus.